FAQs

 1. Whole exome sequencing (if needed): 4 weeks

 • A: Patients receive seven vaccines to be administered following the administration protocol.
-Additional doses could be appropriate, but are decided in partnership with the treating physician and involve additional cost.
+Additional doses may be appropriate, but are decided in partnership with the treating physician and involve additional cost.

-4. Additional administrative costs to store, prepare, and administer the vaccine may be charged by the treating physician.
-These fees are at the discretion of the physician and vary by physician, but can range from $15,000 - $30,000.
+4. Additional administrative costs to store, prepare, and administer the vaccine are charged by the treating physician.
+These fees are at the discretion of the physician and vary, but administration costs range from $7,000 - $25,000 for the series of vaccines.

 • A: The side effects and risk of personalized neoantigen peptide vaccines are not known.
-The treatment protocol and consent form are available upon request and should be reviewed with the treating physician.
+The treatment protocol and consent form are available upon request and should be reviewed with the patient’s oncologist.

-• A: Because JLF leverages the compassionate access program, most patients with advanced cancers are candidates.
-The patient and treating physician have the discretion to use treatments they deem appropriate based on the latest science and any relevant personalization approaches identified.
+• A: The patient and treating physician have the discretion to use any combination of therapies they deem appropriate based on the latest science and relevant personalization approaches.

 • A: Personalized neoantigen peptide vaccines are considered experimental therapies that come with no guaranteed outcome.
 Clinical trial data continues to be the best sources for researching efficacy of personalized cancer vaccines.
 In general, the effectiveness of personalized therapies may vary by cancer type, stage of disease, and the patient’s overall health.

 • A: JLF has worked with patients with a variety of cancer diagnoses, including breast, ovarian, glioblastoma, pancreatic, lung, and sarcoma.
-As of May 2024, a total of 21 patients have been treated and an additional 16 patients are in the queue for vaccine development or manufacturing.
+As of August 2025, a total of 48 patients have completed the JLF protocol and an additional 24 patients are in the queue for vaccine development or manufacturing.

 • A: No, not all clinical trials must be registered on ClinicalTrials.gov.
 If information is not included on about expanded access availability for a particular investigational drug, physicians or patients may wish to contact the sponsor (or manufacturer of the investigational drug, if different from the sponsor) about possible availability.